iamprasadraju/mysite/index.md

 **Building things that work.**

-I am **Prasad Raju**, a Machine Learning & Deep Learning practitioner who turns ideas into impactful products that make a difference in society.
+I am **Prasad Raju**, a Machine Learning and Deep Learning practitioner focused on turning ideas into meaningful products with real-world impact.

 My curiosity spans across science and technology — from Computer Science and Mathematics to Physics, Chemistry, and Biology — all driven by one fundamental question: **“How does the Universe work?”**
 {% endcapture %}